-30.2 Requisitions of Meetings
+30.2 Requisitions of meetings

-- 30.2.1 The ACD or the Depositary may requisition a general meeting at any time. - 30.2.2 Shareholders may also requisition a general meeting of the Company.
+The ACD or the Depositary may requisition a general meeting at any time.

+Shareholders may also requisition a general meeting of the Company.
 A requisition by Shareholders must state the objects of the meeting, be dated, be signed by Shareholders who, at the date of the requisition, are registered as holding not less than one-tenth in value of all Shares then in issue and the requisition must be deposited at the head office of the Company.
 The ACD must convene a general meeting no later than eight weeks after receipt of such requisition.

-30.3 Notice and Quorum
+30.3 Notice and quorum

-Shareholders will receive at least 14 days' notice of a Shareholders' meeting (other than an adjourned meeting where a shorter period of notice can apply) and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
+Shareholders will receive at least 14 days notice of a Shareholders' meeting (other than an adjourned meeting where a shorter period of notice can apply) and are entitled to be counted in the quorum and vote at such meeting either in person or by proxy.
+The quorum for a meeting is two Shareholders, present in person or by proxy.
 If after a reasonable time from the time set for an adjourned meeting there are not two Shareholders present in person or by proxy, the quorum for the adjourned meeting shall be one person entitled to be counted in a quorum and present at the meeting.
-Notices of meetings and adjourned meetings will normally be given in writing to the Shareholder's registered addresses (or, at the discretion of the ACD, such other address which we may hold for the purposes of correspondence).
+Notices of meetings and adjourned meetings will normally be given in writing to the Shareholder's registered address (or, at the discretion of the ACD, such other address which we may hold for the purposes of correspondence).

-30.4 Voting Rights
+30.4 Voting rights